elixir-europe/rdmkit/pages/your_domain/microbial_biotechnology.md

 * Once grouped together in a free form the data can be archived along with the metadata, collecting the data together in an archived form using a file compression format.
 The [combine archive format](http://co.mbine.org/specifications/omex.version-1) may also be useful.

-## Test and analysis of the modified organism - Metadata collection
+## Test - Metadata standards and (meta)data publication

 ### Description
-The test phase of a biotechnological study is the most variable in terms of the types of data produced.
+The test stage of a biotechnological study is the most variable in terms of the types of data produced.
 The types of experiments carried out to test a microbial system are highly dependent on the intended function of the system under construction.
 Some common approaches include at the simplest level, characterising the growth of an organism at various scales in different growth regimes and assaying the production of desired product.

+The data arising from assays for product development is highly variable and beyond the scope of this short guide, however we propose some recommended resources.

 ### Considerations